Toni Dovale: Lugo

 On 29 January 2015, Dovale signed a six-month deal with second-tier CD Lugo.
 He was an ever-present figure during his spell, starting in 16 of his league appearances and scoring his first goal on 22 March to help defeat Deportivo Alavés 3–2 at home.

 Later years

 On 10 July 2015, Dovale moved to CD Leganés in the same league after agreeing to a one-year contract.
 Roughly two years later, he left Rayo Vallecano and signed a one-year deal with Indian Super League club Bengaluru FC.

 On 9 September 2018, Dovale joined Cypriot First Division side Nea Salamis Famagusta FC.
-On 10 December, he returned to India after transferring to East Bengal Club on a loan deal.
+On 10 December, he returned to India after transferring to East Bengal FC on a loan deal.

 In July 2019, the 29-year-old Dovale moved clubs and countries again, signing a four-month contract with Thai League 2 club Royal Thai Navy FC.
 Following a spell in the Hong Kong Premier League with Eastern Sports Club, he returned to both his homeland and his native region in October 2022 after joining Coruxo FC of the Segunda Federación.